-1. Concerns/Allegations that may threshold.
-Y MEET the harm 2.
-Concerns/Allegations that DO NOT meet the harm threshold.
-An allegation may relate to a person children who has: behaved in a way that has harmed a harmed a child.
-(Harm threshold) conduct and other associated policies, or is otherwise not possibly committed a criminal offence to a child; (criminal threshold) behaved towards a child or children indicates they may pose a risk of harm to children, • taking photographs of children on their mobile phone, contrary to (suitability threshold) behaved or may have behaved in a value , , , , , , , , , , , , , , , , , , , , they may not be suitable to wo (transferable risk threshold). vrk with children or behind a closed door, or • humiliating children.
+1. Concerns/Allegations that may MEET the harm threshold.
+2. Concerns/Allegations that DO NOT meet the harm threshold.
+An allegation may relate to a person who works with children who has: behaved in a way that has harmed a child or may have harmed a child.
+(Harm threshold) Behaviours that are inconsistent with school's staff code of conduct and other associated policies, or is otherwise not considered serious enough to consider a referral to the Local Authority Designated Officer (LADO), therefore low level po to be ossibly committed a criminal offence against or related a child; (criminal threshold) ehaved towards a child or children in a way that concerns LLC) e.g. being over friendly with children having favourites (s dicates they may pose a risk of harm to children, suitability threshold) ehaved or may have behaved in a way that indicates taking photographs of children on their mobile phone, contrary to school policy engaging with a child on a one-to-one basis in a secluded area ey may not be suitable to work with children ransferable risk threshold). or behind a closed door, or • humiliating children.

-When concerns/allegations meet the harm Mandeville Primary School are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com)
+When concerns/allegations meet the harm threshold Welwyn St Mary's are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com)

-All staff and volunteers at Mandeville Primary School are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
-This includes reporting adults who are providing out of school activities/leasing Mandeville Primary School facilities.
+All staff and volunteers at Welwyn St Mary's are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
+This includes reporting adults who are providing out of school activities/leasing Welwyn St Mary's facilities.

-It is important for staff or any person associated with Mandeville Primary School to know who to report concerns to:
+It is important for staff or any person associated with Welwyn St Mary's to know who to report concerns to: